brinormus/brinormus/README.md

 - 👋 Hi, I’m @brinormus(Brian Norman)
-- 👀 I’m on my path to becoming a front end web dev.
+- 👀 I originally was on a career path to be a front end web dev but found an interest in UX/UI so I am attending a bootcamp hosted by Georgia Tech in September of 2021.
-- 🌱 I’m currently learning HTML, CSS and JavaScript then off to React!
+- 🌱 I’m currently learning HTML, CSS, JS, Figma, Adobe XD and more!
-- 💞️ I’m looking to collaborate on projects with other coders and coding groups online
+- 💞️ I’m looking to collaborate on projects and information with other designers and coders.
 - 📫 How to reach me: 678-862-9156 | briannorman257@yahoo.com

 <!---